-Pattern recognition theory and practice is concerned with the design, Analysis, and development of methods for the classification or description of patterns, objects, signals, and processes.
-At the heart of this discipline is our ability infer the statistical behavior of data from limited data sets, and to assign data to classes based on generalized notions of distances in a probabilistic space.
-Many commercial applications of pattern recognition exist today, including voice recognition, fingerprint classification, and retinal scanners.
-Recent developments in statistical modeling using Bayesian techniques, neural networks, decision trees, fuzzy logic, and syntactic structures have accelerated the growth of pattern recognition applications. the objective of this course is to Foundations of pattern recognition algorithms and machines, including statistical and structural methods.
-Data structures for pattern representation, feature discovery and selection, classification vs. description, parametric and nonparametric classification, supervised and unsupervised learning, use of contextual evidence, clustering, recognition with strings, and small sample-size problems.
+Pattern Recognition theory and practice is concerned with the design, analysis, and development of methods for the classification or description of patterns, objects, signals, and processes.
+At the heart of this discipline is our ability infer the statistical behavior of data from limited data sets, and to assign data to classes based on generalized notions of distances in a probabilistic space. many commercial applications of pattern Recognition exist today, including voice Recognition, finger print classification, and retinal scanners.
+Recent developments in statistical modeling using Bayesian techniques, neural networks, decision trees, fuzzy logic, and syntactic structures have accelerated the growth of pattern Recognition applications.
+The objective of this course is to foundations of pattern Recognition applications, including statistical and structural methods. data structures for pattern representation, feature discovery and selection, classification vs. description, parametric and nonparametric classification, supervised and unsupervised Learning, use of contextual evidence, clustering, Recognition with strings, and small sample-size problems.

-- Understand the basic concepts of a pattern and apply the techniques for pattern • recognitionalgorithms. - Understand the basic methods of feature extraction, feature evaluation, and extend the semethods for mining data - Understand and apply both supervised and unsupervised classification methods to detect and characterize patterns in real world data. - Develop prototype pattern recognition algorithms that can be used to study algorithmbehaviour and performance against multivariate data in real time scenarios. - Acquire the knowledge about non-parametric and non-metric techniques
+- Understand the basic concepts of a pattern and apply the techniques for pattern Recognition algorithms. - Understand the basic methods of feature extraction, feature evaluation, and extend these methods for mining data - Understand and apply both supervised and unsupervised classification methods to detect and characterize patterns in real world data. - Develop prototype pattern Recognition algorithms that can be used to study algorithm behaviour and performance against multivariate data in real time scenarios. - Acquire the knowledge about non-parametric and non-metric techniques

-Introduction: Basics of pattern recognition system, various applications, Machine Perception, classification of pattern recognition systems
+Introduction: basics of pattern Recognition system, various applications, Machine Perception, classification of pattern Recognition systems

-Design of Pattern recognition system, Pattern recognition Life Cycle, Statistical Pattern Recognition: Review of probability theory, Gaussian distribution, Bayes decision theory and Classifiers, Normal density and discriminant functions
+Design of Pattern Recognition system, Pattern Recognition Life Cycle, Statistical Pattern Recognition: Review of probability theory, Gaussian distribution, Bayes decision theory and Classifiers, Normal density and discriminant functions

-- Acquire a basic Understanding of the Pattern recognition(L2) - Have the Understanding of the Classification and Decision algorithms (L2) - explain Gaussian distribution for pattern recognition (L2) • - Analyse the pattern recognition problems (L4) - Illustrate machine perception(L2) •
+- After completion of this unit, the student will be able to: - Acquire a basic understanding of the Pattern Recognition (L2) - Have the understanding of the Classification and Decision algorithms (L2) - explain Gaussian distribution for pattern Recognition (L2) - Analyse the pattern Recognition problems (L4) - illustrate machine perception(L2)

-Parameter estimation methods: Maximum-Likelihood estimation, Expectation-maximization method, Bayesian parameter estimation Concept of feature extraction and dimensionality, Curse of dimensionality, Dimension reduction methods - Fisher discriminant Analysis, Principal component Analysis Hidden Markov Models (HMM) basic concepts, Gaussian mixture models.
+Parameter estimation methods: Maximum-Likelihood estimation, Expectation-maximization method, Bayesian parameter estimation concept of feature extraction and dimensionality, Curse of dimensionality, Dimension reduction methods - Fisher discriminant analysis, Principal component analysis Hidden Markov Models (HMM) basic concepts, Gaussian mixture models.

-- experiment with Maximum likelihood Estimations (L3) • - make use of the non-parametric Techniques.
-(L3) •
+- experiment with Maximum likelihood Estimations (L3) - make use of the non-parametric techniques.
+(L3)